 I Have Received an Invitation.
 May I Pass it Along to a COLLEAGUE?

 No. Your invitation is not transferable.
-If you attend, you may also register an associate for half price.
+If you attend, you may also register an associate.
 But you may not delegate your slot.
-Your badge costs $3000.
-The second badge is $1500.
+Badges are $1,500.

 WHY So Expensive?